Pure sine wave. The simplest waveform with no harmonics.

 Recorder

-The recorder captures the master output into a buffer.
-Send /doux/rec to start, send it again to stop.
-The buffer is registered as a sample and can be played back with all standard parameters.
-Maximum 60 seconds.
+The recorder captures the master output into a buffer. /doux/rec/myloop starts a recording under that name (any name works); a nameless /doux/rec is a no-op.
+Stop explicitly with /doux/rec/endrec/1.
+The buffer is registered as a sample under the chosen name and can be played back with all standard parameters.
+Maximum ~10 minutes.
 Native only.

 rec